Nyheim Hines Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Hines has had a rushing touchdown in two games versus the Jaguars, but did not have multiple TDs in either of those games.

-- The Jaguars have the NFL's 25th-ranked defense against the run, allowing 127.1 yards per game.

-- This season the Jaguars have given up 22 rushing TDs.
-They are ranked 30th in the league in that category.
+- This season the Jaguars are ranked 30th in the NFL in rushing touchdowns allowed (22).

 Recent Performances

-- In last week's matchup against the Raiders, Hines carried the ball two times for four yards.
+- Hines put together a four-yard rushing performance in last week's matchup with the Raiders, carrying the ball two times.

-- In his last three games, Hines has taken five carries for 15 yards (5.0 per game).
+- Hines has five carries for 15 yards (5.0 yards per game) in his last three games.

-- He's also added six catches for 29 yards and one touchdown.
+- He's also tacked on six catches for 29 yards (9.7 per game) and one touchdown.

 Hines' Indianapolis Teammates